Amanofficial07/Quiz-application/README.md

 Build the Project: Use Maven to build the project: mvn clean install
-Database Setup: Set up your database by running the provided schema.sql script (if included).
-Update the database connection parameters in application.properties or in the Java code where the database is initialized.
+Database Setup: Update the database connection parameters in application.properties or in the Java code where the database is initialized.

 -------------------------------------------------------------------->>>>>Running the Project<<<<<----------------------------------------------------------------------------------------
 To start the application: